I’ve had several clients come to me with this exact problem:

 It doesn’t hurt to come up with a few title tag drafts before publishing your blog post.

-3) Create a Descriptive and Efficient URL
+3) Create a descriptive and efficient URL

 cunfusing men and happy women